16.66% Raised

 Children are referred to our offices by various pathways, including the following:

-Walk-ins: HRS expended years of effort to raise the awareness of local communities on children’s rights and to encourage locals to seek professional social services.
-As a result, an increasing number of families and their children are coming to HRS’s offices or our child-friendly spaces in search of professional help.
+Walk-ins: Child Guardians expended years of effort to raise the awareness of local communities on children’s rights and to encourage locals to seek professional social services.
+As a result, an increasing number of families and their children are coming to Child Guardians’s offices or our child-friendly spaces in search of professional help.

-Schools referrals: HRS’s child protection services were integrated into 390 schools inside Syria.
+Schools referrals: Child Guardians’s child protection services were integrated into 390 schools inside Syria.
 A trained Safeguarding Officer (SGO) has been appointed in each of those schools with the following responsibilities:

 • Safely identify vulnerable children.

-• Refer the children to HRS’s case management services.
+• Refer the children to Child Guardians’s case management services.

 • Develop service maps in their communities.